Safety Alternatives for Owners and Operators of Regulated Equipment

 Alternative Safety Approaches Regulation

-In developing the manuals and processes to support the ASA, we conducted a series of consultations with stakeholders to gain insight and input into the program.
-The Safety Standards Act was changed in response to stakeholder concerns regarding the prescriptive nature of many regulations.
+The Alternative Safety Approaches Regulation allows more flexibility in how owners and operators manage safety in their facilities.
+The Safety Standards Act was changed in response to concerns from safety partners regarding the prescriptive nature of many regulations.
 With the changes, owners and operators may now:

 - Streamline the approval of new and innovative technologies;